sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 [BWA](http://bio-bwa.sourceforge.net/) is a software package for mapping DNA sequences against a large reference genome, such as the human genome.

-Illumina/454/IonTorrent [paired-end reads](https://emea.illumina.com/science/technology/next-generation-sequencing/plan-experiments/paired-end-vs-single-read.html) longer than ~70bp we use BWA MEM algorithm to align the fastq data to the reference genome
+For Illumina [paired-end reads](https://emea.illumina.com/science/technology/next-generation-sequencing/plan-experiments/paired-end-vs-single-read.html) longer than ~70bp we use the BWA MEM algorithm to align the fastq data to the reference genome

 We will align our cleaned FASTQ files to the reference mitochondrial genome using BWA with the following